 – At the end of the maximum period of five years, can I request a long-term residency?

-The residency can be requested, however, it will not be granted automatically at the end of the investor’s permit.
+You can request residency, however, it will not be granted automatically at the end of the investor’s permit.
 In this case, the applicant will have to prove the fulfillment of the established legal requirements.

 – What requirements do I have to comply to access the long-term residency?

-In order to access long-term residency, the foreigner is required to have lived legally and effectively in Spain for five years.
-That the residence is effective means that the absence periods in Spanish territory will have to be less than six consecutive months and not exceed a total of ten months during the said five years.
+You must have lived legally and effectively in Spain for five years in order to access long-term residency.
+That the residence is effective means that the absence periods in Spanish territory will be less than six consecutive months.
+It must not exceed a total of ten months during the said five years.

 – Does the time period of legal residency in Spain count at the time of requesting the nationality?

 Yes.
-The time period lived in Spain legally will be taken into account to request long-term residency as well as the nationality.
+Your time living in Spain legally will be taken into account to request long-term residency as well as the nationality.

 – Can I have direct access to the residence authorization for two years without having to obtain first the investor’s visa?